HarvielArcilla/Baybayin-model-for-16px/README.md

 qualified to replicate them.
 I also plan a higher resolution version, once I can compile enough images to make it feasible.

+This model achieves ~90% success on 100 16x16 baybayin test images.

 Models such as this are extremely time intensive.
 They require lots of data collection and are difficult to do on a large scale.
 If you would like to contribute to a project like this or feel have ideas for futures projects please reach out.